>

 Opening day

-The RVO and Larive International welcomed a delegation of Nigerian renewable-energy leaders and experts to the Netherlands for an intensive programme last month.
 Day one set the tone for the coming days: clear objectives and a shared commitment to accelerate bankable clean-energy and solar solutions across Nigeria.
-With Dutch public and private partners well represented during the sessions, the delegation and the partners aligned on where collaboration creates the most value: reliable technology, robust service models, and projects that scale sustainably.
+With Dutch public and private partners well represented during the sessions, we aligned on where collaboration creates the most value: reliable technology, robust service models, and projects that scale sustainably.

 Access to finance